Find Affordable College Courses

 Fairfield, CT

-Our 2023 rankings named Fairfield University the best school in Connecticut for journalism students working on their bachelor’s degree.
-Fairfield U is a moderately-sized private not-for-profit school located in the suburb of Fairfield.
+Our analysis found Fairfield University to be the best school for journalism students who want to pursue a bachelor’s degree in Connecticut.
+Fairfield U is a moderately-sized private not-for-profit school located in the large suburb of Fairfield.

 #2